brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

   <span class="caption">Image: <a href="https://pixabay.com/users/Pexels-2286921/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1869236">Pexels</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1869236">Pixabay</a></span>
 ---

-**Update, 2020-12-13**: Although the "system fonts stack" I mention in this post is still a good choice, I am (at least currently) using the [Inter](https://rsms.me/inter) web font.
+**Note**: Although the "system fonts stack" I mention in this post is still a good choice, at times I still use web fonts with this site.
 {.yellowBox}

 In [Part 1](/posts/2018/10/web-typography-part-1/) of this two-part series, I posited that body text on websites should, y'know, be _readable_.
 O&nbsp;M&nbsp;G. Here, in the conclusion, I'll explain the typographical choices on _this_ site.

 ----

-***Note**: For those teeming masses who had already read this deathless prose before November 9, 2018, please be advised there's a major change at the bottom.
-For the rest of you, as a friend from my high school days used to say, "Go ahead on.”*
+_**Note**: For those teeming masses who had already read this deathless prose before November 9, 2018, please be advised there's a major change at the bottom.
+For the rest of you, as a friend from my high school days used to say, "Go ahead on."_

 ----

 First, this nerdish note: until an update to this post nearly two years after I first wrote it, you'd have seen me referring in not only this post but also all other posts on this site to _typefaces_ rather than _fonts_---and then putting _fonts_ always in quotation marks.
 However, it became awkward-looking to keep  quotation marks around _fonts_ every time I used the word.
 Besides, if we were just sitting around having the kind of chat about on-screen typography that people do every day (normal people do that, right?
 Right?), I'd often slip and call them _fonts_, too.
-It's more commonly understood and, besides, we're all accustomed to how our apps’ menus call them _fonts_ rather than _typefaces_.
+It's more commonly understood and, besides, we're all accustomed to how our apps' menus call them _fonts_ rather than _typefaces_.
 That convention that dates back at least to 1984 and the original Mac.
 In my defense, though (even as I concede), to quote Wikipedia:

 > The term _typeface_ is frequently confused with the term _font_.
 Before the advent of digital typography and desktop publishing, the two terms had more clearly understood meanings.[^1]